HakiimJ/hakiimj.github.io/_pages/teaching.md

 {% include base_path %}

 <div class="teaching-content">
-  <p>I have extensive experience teaching and mentoring in statistics, data science, and related fields across multiple institutions in Australia and Malaysia.
+  <p>Some experience teaching and mentoring in statistics, data science, and related fields across multiple institutions in Australia and Malaysia.
 Below is a reverse chronological list of my key teaching roles and courses.</p>

   <h3>Universiti Putra Malaysia (UPM), Selangor, Malaysia</h3>
   <ul>